Archive operation not permitted for V1 readonly MNs

 PIDs to be archived include:

-#2 Updated by Jing Tao about 6 years ago
+#2 Updated by Jing Tao over 7 years ago

 For v1 read-only MNs, we can allow CNs to change the system metadata object.
 I can image a v2 read-only MN maybe needs us to help to archive an object as well.
 In this approach: